cnxfgit/mirlox/mir/c2mir/README.md

   * Option `-fpreprocessed` means skipping preprocessor for C files
   * Option `-fsyntax-only` means stopping after parsing and semantic checking of C files without MIR code generation
+  * Option `-w` means switching off reporting all warnings
   * Option `-pedantic` is used for stricter diagnostic about C standard conformance.
 It might be useful as C2MIR implements some GCC extensions of C
   * Option `-O<n>` is used to set up MIR-generator optimization level.
 The optimization levels are described in documentation for MIR generator API function `MIR_gen_set_optimize_level`
-  * Option `-dg` is used for debuging MIR-generator.
-It results in dumping debug information about MIR-generator work to `stderr`
+  * Option `-dg[<level>]` is used for debugging MIR-generator.
+It results in dumping debug information about MIR-generator work to `stderr` according to the debug level.
+If the level is omitted, it means maximal level
   * Besides C files, MIR textual files with suffix `.mir` and MIR binary files with suffix `.bmir` can be given on the command line.
     In this case these MIR files are read and added to generated MIR code